 TaxSpooler is the software needed to operate several document electronic signature machines in the Greek market, like all MAT Electronics machines, Casio ones, etc.

-The system, in a simplified description, applies the SHA-1 algorithm to text contents of document submitted and constructs an electronic signature that is then printed along with the document submitted, so that the document can later be verified against this signature and thus ensured that original contents have not been modified.
+The system, in a simplified description, applies the SHA-1 algorithm to text contents of document submitted and constructs an electronic signature that is then printed along with a QR code and with the document itself submitted, so that the document can later be verified against this signature.

 There are two ways of operation, according to Greek law:

 Use of type B operational way gives the most efficient and powerful results.